 Community Kitchen & Food Pantry

-In an effort to help New Yorkers in need gain their self-sufficiency, the Food Bank offers on-site income support including our Free Income Tax Services and Food Stamp Programs, facilitated health care enrollment and financial counseling as well as rent, mortgage and utility services.
+In an effort to help New Yorkers in need gain their self-sufficiency, the Food Bank offers on-site income support including our Free Income Tax Services and Food Stamp (SNAP) Programs, facilitated health care enrollment and financial counseling as well as rent, mortgage and utility services.

 The Food Bank's Harlem soup kitchen prepares and serves 10,000 meals every month to New Yorkers in need — the majority of whom are women, children, seniors, the working poor and people with disabilities.